-The Company and the Investment Manager strive to minimise our impact on the environment and natural resources.
-An environmental management system is implemented with a set of "Green Office Guideline" included in our induction package to offer green office tips for employees and management to adopt.
-The ESG Taskforce is responsible for the promotion and maintenance of the Green Office Guideline.
+The Company and the Investment Manager aim to reduce our footprint on the environment and natural resources.
+An environmental management system has been founded and is carried out along with the "Green Office Guideline" that is included in the induction package, offering useful sustainable office tips for employees and the management to adapt in and out of the office environment.
+The ESG Taskforce is in charge of promoting and updating the guideline.

-Due to the business nature of the Company and Investment Manager, it has not come to our attention that there is any significant impact from our business operation on the environment, natural resources and climate change.
+Given the business nature of the Company and the Investment Manager, we have not been aware that there is any significant impact from our business operations on the environment, natural resources and climate change.
 Nevertheless, the Company and the Investment Manager will try to minimise the impacts we have on the environment to a reasonable extent.
-For example, environmental friendliness is one of the criteria for our procurement decision.
+An example is to considering environmental friendliness as one of our criteria when making procurement decision.